 There’s not a lot to Lost Sheep, just the pod, with space at the side for a three-person standing bar, additional seating provided by two low, mesh benches and a pair of similar stools in front of the pod.
 The coffee is the real draw, Lost Sheep offering a concise and comprehensive espresso-based menu, the Get To The Hopper seasonal blend, roasted at Lost Sheep’s roastery in Whitstable, joined by a guest on the second grinder.
 There’s coffee for sale, both as beans and in capsules, plus a small range of coffee-making equipment.
 Meanwhile, if you’re hungry, there’s a selection of cake bars and crisps.

 You can read more of my thoughts after the gallery (photos from my most recent visit in November 2019 unless otherwise stated).

 Historic Canterbury, one of the UK’s most beautiful (and compact) cities, is full of gorgeous streets and amazing sights.
 Sadly, the modern bus station, just southwest of the historic core, is not one of them.
 Indeed, unless you’re catching a bus, your only reason for coming here is to visit the wonderful Lost Sheep Coffee.

 Lost Sheep must be the only coffee shop in the world with its own statue across the road.
-That the statue was there before the coffee shop only goes to pay testament to the foresight of the city planners.
-We’ll gloss over the fact that the whole thing was entirely serendipitous, the staff being as surprised as anyone when they arrived for the first day of trading to find the statue staring down from its vantage point atop a sculpted tree-trunk.
+That the statue was there before the pod only goes to pay testament to the foresight of the city planners.
+We’ll gloss over the fact that it was entirely serendipitous, the staff being as surprised as anyone when they arrived for the first day of trading to find the statue staring down from its vantage point atop a sculpted tree-trunk.